KennedyMcMillan/J2ME-VN-ENGINE/README.md

 * Pause menu

 WARNING!
-All tests were conducted on Emulators.
+All tests were conducted on emulators.
 Working on REAL cell phones NOT guaranteed